rcmcooperative/SSI-RCM101-Training/README.md

 - **Mission:** Delivering focused training and fostering collaborative networks that enable Research Software Engineers to excel in building and managing effective research communities.
 - **Objectives:**
 1. Develop training for online delivery
-2. Bring together SSI Fellows interest in RCM
+1. Bring together SSI Fellows interest in RCM

-## How it started and where it's going
+1. Look for further collaboration opportunities

+## Roadmap

 RCM Cooperative were approached by [SSI](http://software.ac.uk/) to deliver research community management training for Fellows, many of which are partially or wholly responsible for the management of research communities.